ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/cifar10/README.md

 files will use these paths to load the checkpoints, and take care of the rest.

 ## `models.py`
 There are 4 neural network models used in these experiments.
 They include a 1, 2, and 3 layer cae, and a cnn with 3 convolutional layers.
-They code to construct these models is in `models.py`.
+The code to construct these models is in `models.py`.
 They are used by the `train.py` files.

 Next we will walk you through running the experiments.

 # Experiments
-The experiments involve 1) training an unsupervised model, a stacked convolutional auto encoder as described in the paper, and 2) training supervised convolutional neural networks, with various regulization techniques.
+The experiments involve 1) training an unsupervised model, a stacked convolutional auto encoder as described in the paper, and 2) training supervised convolutional neural networks, with various regularization techniques.

 We will first describe how to train the unsupervised model, and then how to run the supervised experiments.